erush91/flir_one_node/README.md

-# A simple node for flir one camera on linux
+# A simple node for flir lepton 3.5 thermal camera on linux

 install udev rules and enjoy